RECAPEM

 • Shocks and episodes of cardiac arrest (e.g. treated with epinephrine) may cause myocardial injury.

-• Myocardial injury & pain stimulate outpouring of endogenous catecholamines 37, promoting recurrent arrhythmia.
+• Myocardial injury & pain stimulate an outpouring of endogenous catecholamines 37, promoting recurrent arrhythmia.

-• That’s why medications which suppress sympathetic surge play a key role in management.
-These may include providing generous amount of analgesic/sedation, beta blockers e.g. propranolol and antiarrhythmic with beta blocker properties i.e. amiodarone.
+• That’s why medications that suppress sympathetic surge play a key role in management.
+These may include providing a generous amount of analgesia/sedation, beta-blockers e.g. propranolol, and antiarrhythmic with beta-blocker properties i.e. amiodarone.

-• Key point: The worst approach is watchful waiting, since the natural history of VT storm is generally to deteriorate (even despite the use of standard ACLS algorithms to interrupt each individual episode of VT).
+• 💡Key point: The worst approach is watchful waiting since the natural history of VT storms is generally to deteriorate (even despite the use of standard ACLS algorithms to interrupt each individual episode of VT).
 Aggressive therapy is needed to stop this process.

-• Remember that therapeutic approach to Tdp storm is different from VT storm (see figure 10).
+• Remember that the therapeutic approach to Tdp storm is different from the VT storm (see Figure 10).

 Etiologies